Coherent Control of Photon Correlations in Trapped Ion Crystals

 and it is isotropic.
 Differently, at finite saturation parameter the coherently scattered field, whose amplitude depends on the direction of observation $\hat{n}$, leads to a spatial modulation of the second-order correlation $g^{(2)}(0)$.
 In particular, in the limit of elastic scattering ($s\to 0$), only the last terms in the numerator and denominator remain and provide

 Remarkably, this formula predicts antibunching, when $\Phi$ is in phase with $E_\textrm{coh}^2$, that is, $|\arg(E_\textrm{coh}^2)-\arg(\Phi)|<\pi/2$.
-This is for example the case in the forward scattering direction, $\hat n =\mathbf{k}_L/k$, where the constructive interference is maximum, and $E_\textrm{coh}^2$ and $\Phi$ both have zero phase.
+This is for example the case in the forward scattering direction, $\hat n =\mathbf{k}_L/k$, where a strong constructive interference for intensity is obtained, and $E_\textrm{coh}^2$ and $\Phi$ both have zero phase.
 But Eq.~\eqref{eq:g20el} also predicts superbunching in the destructive interference directions ($I_\textrm{coh}=0$).
 In the latter case, including the spontaneous emission to correct the emerging divergence leads to the following prediction

 Hence, the lower the saturation parameter, the stronger the superbunching.
 More specifically, $Ns$, which corresponds to the number of excitations in the system at low~$s$, is the control parameter to manipulate the photon correlations~\cite{Bojer2024}.